jerryding123/speechly-landing/README.md

-# Chronicle - landing page.
+# Speechly - landing page.

-Chronicle is an AI interview copilot helper that assists users in preparing for and navigating job interviews with confidence.
+Speechly is an AI interview copilot helper that assists users in preparing for and navigating job interviews with confidence.
 Download on Appstore.# speechly-landing